sabuffa/GoogleCalendarScheduler/README.md

 	- <description>

 -<type> tags are to identify the request type.
 The following request types are allowed:
-	- initDate
-	- initBlock
 	- allocate
 	- free

 - each request can have only one <type> </type> tag.
 In other words, only one request type per request

-- initDate initializes one date on one calendar for use with the calendar system

-- initBlock initialized a range of dates on one calendar with the calendar system

 - allocate will add one event to one calendar